NathanPaderan/Attendance-System-Arduino-Solenoid-Lock-Unfinished-/readme.txt

 install Wamp
 Create database named "registration"
-Just click the database name "registration" then click the "SQL" at the top Query eto pto create table . . . copy paste to "SQL query"
+Just click the database name "registration" then click the "SQL" at the top Query to create table . . . copy paste to "SQL query"

 CREATE TABLE `users` (
   `id` int(11) NOT NULL AUTO_INCREMENT PRIMARY KEY,